Free Seed Project Gardening Guide

 Look up what Plant Hardiness Zone you live in.
 This map will help you find your zone.
 You can also look it up by zip code here.
 The USDA Plant Hardiness Zone Map is the standard by which gardeners and growers can determine which plants are most likely to thrive at a location.

-Note: The seeds we provided will grow in most hardiness zones across the USA
+Note: The seeds we provide will grow in most hardiness zones across the USA.

 Top Tips for Using Water Wisely